aravinda-1402/Wolf-Parking-Database-Management-System/README.md

 ## Project Reports 📊

-The project reports have information about the database schema and its design.
+The Project Report have information about the database schema and its design.
+It consists of 3 parts:

 1. **Report 1**: ER Diagrams and APIs
 2. **Report 2**: Database Schema and SQL statements that create the tables